UncleSamSwiss/ioBroker.loxone/README.md

 - `<state>` is the state within the control (see [Supported Control Types](#supported-control-types) for more information).

 The name provided when configuring a control in Loxone Config will only be used as its display name in ioBroker.
-This is because a user can use the same name for multiple controls.
+This is because a user may choose the same name for multiple controls.

 For more information about controls and their states, please also have a look at the Loxone API (especially the Structure File): https://www.loxone.com/enen/kb/api/